sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 Congratulations!
 You have created your first script.

 # Repository

-<font color = red> update the link below </font>

-All the codes created in this workshop are available in this repository: [https://code.earthengine.google.com/?accept_repo=users/an-sig/suriname](https://code.earthengine.google.com/?accept_repo=users/an-sig/suriname).
+All the codes created in this workshop are available in this repository: [https://code.earthengine.google.com/?accept_repo=users/ee-scripts/Liberia_Forest_SIG_workshops](https://code.earthengine.google.com/?accept_repo=users/ee-scripts/Liberia_Forest_SIG_workshops).